Yanmar Powers Deep Sea Divers Den Into The Future

 The dive boat business in Cairns is a volume, quick turnaround operation which relies upon a high throughput of customers every day.
 With safety paramount, tight schedules and an eye to costs, the decision to power the latest launching, Reef Quest III with Yanmar 6AY-WGT engines, is well founded.

-Reef Quest is an award winning, high speed luxury dive boat operated by Deep Sea Divers Den.
+Reef Quest is an award-winning, high-speed luxury dive boat operated by Deep Sea Divers Den.
 Designed by Paul Birgan of Sea Speed Design in Brisbane, this all alloy vessel was built in Thailand.
 The fit out is exceptionally high, with much of the interior componentry being manufactured in Australia.
-Cabinets, tables and the galley for instance are made from Australian silky oak timber.
+Cabinets, tables and the galley, for instance, are made from Australian silky oak timber.

 This vessel is designed and built solely for divers to undertake a day trip to the reef.
 Typically, Reef Quest carries a full complement of 80 divers and snorkelers.
 Overall the hull measures 26.0m and has a beam of 9.0m.
 Displacement all up is 60 tonnes.

 A notable feature of Reef Quest is the full beam hydraulic dive platform.
-This lowers down, along the transom of the vessel, allowing divers the easiest access possible to enter the water.
+This lowers down, along with the transom of the vessel, allowing divers the easiest access possible to enter the water.

 Yanmar 6AY-WGT engines were specifically matched to the Reef Quest design, taking into account the weight of the catamaran hull, performance requirements and fuel consumption.
 The engines are coupled to Yanmar YXH240 transmissions with a 1.95:1 gear ratio.